benhj/arrow/README.md

 }
 ```
-If you've ever used POP-11 you should notice the similarity.
+If you've ever used POP-11 you should notice the similarity, especially with regards to the `->` (arrow) operator.
 One core difference -- besides being no way near as powerful -- is that Arrow instead uses braces to define scoping.
 Much of the syntax is also different.

 ## How does it work ('in a nutshell')?